darioncassel/sok-differential-testing/index.md

 The threat assessment had to be completed *manually*.
 Each potential vulnerability was analyzed by the authors.

-*F. Protocol state fuzzing of TLS implementations*
+*F. Protocol State Fuzzing of TLS Implementations*

 The authors perform a systematic analysis of TLS implementations by using state machine learning to infer state machines from protocol implementations, and then check those state machines manually to look for spurious behavior.
 If spurious behavior is found, the authors then manually investigate the implementations to look for vulnerabilities.